ora-io/docs/cle/zkoracle/develop-guide/bring-your-own-data-source.md

 ---
 description: >-
-  Add new data source (other than onchain event or storage) to CLE with Data Source Plugin
+  Add new data source (other than on-chain event or storage) to CLE with Data Source Plugin
 ---